datacamp-content-public/R-Epi/chapter2.md

 `@instructions`
 The respiration data is still stored in ```data```.
 1. You probably remember that the FFT works best with data of lengths equal to a power of 2.
-Set ```n``` as lowest possible power of 2 so that the data still fits into the array.
+Set ```n``` as highest possible power of 2 so that there is still data for the range from 1 to 2^n.
 Maybe you have to check the length of data first.
 Hint: You can take the console as a calculator, too.

 2. Calculate the fast-Fourier-transform of the data and save the Fourier coefficients to ```fft_data```.
 Use a power of 2 as number of data points.
 Zero entries will be added to the array, if you specify a range that exceeds the actual length of the data.